mgrube753/bachelor-thesis/30_documentation/check_truncation.md

 ## Usage

 Running this script provides a clear overview of which source texts or generated questions are too long for the embedding model, which is crucial for the quantitative analysis (`analysis_quantitative.py`).
+A file called `note_truncation.md` will be created in the [`50_src`](../20_experiments/50_src) directory

 ## Dependencies

 - **External Libraries:**
   - `torch`: Used by `sentence-transformers`.
   - `pandas`: For data aggregation and summary.
-  - `sentence-transformers`: To access the tokenizer and model properties.
+  - `sentence-transformers`: To access the tokenizer and embedding model.
 - **Internal Modules:**
   - [`constants`](../20_experiments/50_src/constants.py): Provides file paths and the embedding model ID.